Student Visits

 Ella Jane Fain (right) daughter of Harry Fain, miner, and her cousin have a coke in soda fountain prior to movie showing.
 Inland Steel Company, Wheelwright #1 & 2 Mines.
 Wheelwright, Floyd County, Kentucky.

-In Spring 2024 our education team will offer a new field trip for upper elementary and middle school students.
-This experience focuses on the temporary exhibit Power and Light: Russell Lee's Coal Survey (opening March 16, 2024).
-The exhibition features more than 200 of American documentary photographer Russell Lee’s photographs of coal miners and their families.
+This experience focuses on the temporary exhibit Power and Light: Russell Lee's Coal Survey (March 2024-July 2025), which features more than 200 of American documentary photographer Russell Lee’s photographs of coal miners and their families.
 Journeying into the gallery, students will engage in slow-looking to strengthen their observation and analytical skills while learning about the history and meaning of Lee's photographs.
 This program also asks students to make connections between photographs and story-telling.
 What stories are (and are not) present in Lee’s coal survey photographs?

 Top